ckeditor/ckeditor4/tests/core/style/manual/iebackground.md

 @bender-tags: style, tc, 4.5.10, 14667
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, removeformat, toolbar
+@bender-ckeditor-plugins: wysiwygarea, removeformat, toolbar, colorbutton

 **Only in IE9+**

 **Procedure:**

 1. Select "with".
-1. Click empty button in the toolbar.
+1. Click "Remove Format" button in the toolbar.

 **Expected:**